-DEA 3550 Research Methods in Human-Environment Relations

-ILROB 4710 Social Science Research Methods

-PUBPOL 3120 Research Design, Practice and Policy (formerly PAM 3120)
+Research Methods Course (3 credits) Choose one of the following courses: DEA 3550 Research Methods in Human-Environment Relations ILROB 4710 Social Science Research Methods PUBPOL 3120 Research Design, Practice and Policy (formerly PAM 3120)

-4. First Year Writing Seminars (6 credits)

-Note: The 2 required first year writing seminar courses must be completed during the first two semesters at Cornell.

-5. Psychology (3 credits)
+- 5. CHE Core Curriculum (5 credits) Students must complete all three courses in their first three semesters: HE 1800 Blazing Your Trail in Human Ecology HE 1850 Introduction to Human Ecology HE 2000 Human Ecology Pathways to Racial and Social Justice - First Year Writing Seminars (6 credits) Note: The 2 required first year writing seminar courses must be completed during the first two semesters at Cornell. - Psychology (3 credits) AP Psychology is not accepted.
+Choose one of the following courses: HD 1120 People in Perspective: Brain, Mind, and Society HD 1130 Introduction to Human Development PSYCH 1101 Introduction to Psychology - 8.
+Introductory Microeconomics (3 credits) AP Microeconomics is not accepted.
+ECON 1110 Introductory Microeconomics - 9.
+Humanities (3-4 credits) Choose any course with the Course Distribution Historical Analysis (HA or HST-AS), Literature and the Arts (LA or ALC-AS), or Cultural Analysis (CA).

+Statistics (4 credits)

-AP Psychology is not accepted
+Must be taken at Cornell, AP Statistics is not accepted.

 Choose one of the following courses:

-HD 1120 People in Perspective: Brain, Mind, and Society

-HD 1130 Introduction to Human Development

-PSYCH 1101 Introduction to Psychology

-6. Introductory Microeconomics (3 credits)

-AP Microeconomics is not accepted

-ECON 1110 Introductory Microeconomics

-7. Humanities (3-4 credits)

-Choose any course with the Course Distribution Historical Analysis (HA), Literature and the Arts (LA), or Cultural Analysis (CA).

-8. Statistics (4 credits)

-Must be taken at Cornell, AP Statistics is not accepted

-Choose one of the following courses:

 PUBPOL 2100 Introduction to Statistics (formerly PAM 2100)

 AEM 2100 Introductory Statistics

 ILRST/STSCI 2100 Introductory Statistics

 PSYCH 2500 Statistics and Research Design

-9. Natural Science I (3-4 credits)
+11. Natural Science I (3-4 credits)

 Choose one of the following:

-BIOLOGY CHEMISTRY PHYSICS BIOG 1140 BIOMG 1350 CHEM 1560 or CHEM 2070 PHYS 1101 or PHYS 2207 BIOG 1440 or BIOG 1445 BIOEE 1610 CHEM 2080 PHYS 1102 or PHYS 2208 AP Biology score of 5 AP Chemistry score of 5 AP Physics score of 5 Note: If AP isn't used to satisfy the requirement, then the course must be taken at Cornell.
+BIOLOGY CHEMISTRY PHYSICS BIOG 1140 BIOMG 1350 CHEM 1560 or CHEM 2070 PHYS 1101 or PHYS 2207 BIOG 1440 or BIOG 1445 BIOEE 1610 CHEM 2080 PHYS 1102 or PHYS 2208 AP Biology score of 5 AP Chemistry score of 5 AP Physics score of 5

+Note: If AP isn't used to satisfy the requirement, then the course must be taken at Cornell.
 Note: No lab is required.